Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Asymptotics of Orthogonal Polynomials and Related Quantities

 \section{Asymptotics of Orthogonal Polynomials and Related Quantities}

-In this subsection we state the leading order asymptotics for Orthogonal polynomials with respect to the measure $w$, as well as those for some related quantities.
-Due to the complexity of the expressions for the asymptotics (especially in the regions around $\lam_i$), we will state our expressions as entries in a matrix product.
-These were obtained in our setting by \cite{GUEGMC}, building upon work of \cite{Krav}.
-In both cases, they are obtained via asymptotic analysis of an associated Riemann Hilbert problem.
-As the derivation of our formulae from theirs is long, it will be relegated to Appendix \ref{KravAppendix}.
+In this section, we state the leading order asymptotics for orthogonal polynomials with respect to the measure $w_N$, as well as those for some related quantities.
+Due to the complexity of the expressions of this asymptotics (especially in the regions around $\lam_i$), we will state our expressions as entries in a matrix product.
+These asymptotics were obtained in our setting by \cite{GUEGMC}, building upon the work of \cite{Krav}.
+In both cases, they are obtained via asymptotic analysis of an associated Riemann-Hilbert problem.

-We begin by establishing some preliminary notation.
-We will have repeated need for the $3$rd Pauli matrix defined as
+We note that away from the points $\{\lam_i\}_{i=1}^{m}$, these asymptotics are closely related to the classical Plancherel-Rotach asymptotics for Hermite polynomials (see \cite{szego}).
+In particular, Propositions \ref{Asym p_N easy} and \ref{Asym p_N Airy} coincide with the corresponding classical expressions for Hermite polynomials except with a modification to the $O(1)$-term.
+Around the points $\{\lam_i\}_{i=1}^m$ though (where the asymptotics are described by Proposition \ref{Asym p_N Bessel}), they are described in terms of Bessel functions.
+Some related expressions appear in \cite{kui}, where they give a description of the asymptotics of the Christoffel-Darboux kernel around these points in terms of the Bessel kernel.

+The structure of this section will be as follows.
+We will begin this section by recalling some relevant background and notation to present Proposition \ref{Simple-Remainder Proposition}, which is essentially Theorem 4.37 of \cite{GUEGMC} restricted to $\R$.
+This expression gives (uniform) asymptotics for our desired orthogonal polynomials in terms of a variety of parametric.
+To make use of these asymptotics, we must recall and compute the behavior of these parametrices on $\R$.
+The result of this translation will be our main asymptotic results, which are given by Proposition \ref{Asym p_N easy}, \ref{Asym p_N Airy}, and \ref{Asym p_N Bessel}.
+After this, we will give asymptotics for $\ell_i$ and $q_i$ in Proposition \ref{l and q asym}.

+Finally, we will provide the modifications of these results needed in the merging case in Subsection \ref{subsection-merging}.
+These results will essentially follow from the results of \cite{Merging,RHmerging}.
+The main results are Propositions \ref{Merging Error Bulk} and \ref{Merging Error Bessel}.
+As we are only interested in the subcritical merging regime (i.e., $N(\lam_1-\lam_2)\to \infty$) our asymptotic expressions will essentially coincide with those in the non-merging case, with the only significant difference being that the bounds on the error terms are weaker, and the domains in which they are valid are smaller.